 Mid way through the announcement season, profits in the US, UK and Europe are coming in stronger than expected, and the momentum in analysts’ expectations has improved.
 The FTSE 100, buoyed by a pick-up in commodities and the currency impact post-Brexit has actually seen increases in analysts’ forecasts.Read the article

 Though it may seem hard to believe, attention on policy makers has intensified.
-The market has delivered a vote of no confidence in the notion of negative interest rates and appears increasingly dissatisfied with the ability of monetary policy and QE to impact the… Read the article
+The market has delivered a vote of no confidence in the notion of negative interest rates and appears increasingly dissatisfied with the ability of monetary policy and QE to… Read the article

 Our big issue to watch in 2016?
 Much the same as it was for 2015, and for a few years before that: what happens to the equity risk premium?